 Work Review and Authorization

-- Simple operations such as obtaining chemicals or consumables require no review; the combination of the training and orientation provides enough information to allow this work to be done.
+- Simply entering the lab to obtain materials for use at the beamline requires no review; the combination of the training and orientation provides enough information to allow this access.

-- Low-risk tasks, such as using the sonicator, only need to be reviewed the first time they are performed.
-These are typically covered during the orientation also.
-All other tasks require a review each time they are performed.
+- Low-risk tasks, such as using the sonicator or cleaning samples with ethanol, only need to be reviewed the first time they are performed.
+This review is typically done during the orientation.

 Waste

 An important part of the work review process will be to identify any possible hazardous waste streams that may be generated.
 Due to very strict regulatory oversight, it is important to correctly identify, store, and label all such materials.
-The laboratory manager will work very closely with you on this.
+The chemical safety specialist will work very closely with you on this.